esctrionsit/snphub_tutorial/content/Basic_Usage/vartable.md

 ![Samples of VarTable](./../img/VarTable-2.jpg)

 - **Region**: a region is wanted here.
 Input format should be `chr:from-to`, like `chr1A:1-100`.
-You could find all the avaliable chromsomes and their maximum length in `SampleInfo` panel.
+You could find all the available chromsomes and their maximum length in `SampleInfo` panel.
 Also, gene name is acceptable.

 - **Flanking region length**: when using the gene name as input, you may want some extra length in the upstream and downstream.
 Both ends of the region will be extended by the value here.